ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 hand, recursively enters each folder and removes the "build" folder.
-The exception to both of these scripts are the podzilla0 libraries (for which I have forgotten how to build and thus just have precompiled libraries) and the kernel (which will rarely need updating but takes a very long time to build).
+The exception to both of these scripts are the podzilla0 libraries (for which I have forgotten how to build and thus just have precompiled libraries), the "launch" library, and packs that have the "SKIP.txt" file.